korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Publication callback

-The publication callback is invoked when the Device SDK successfully publishes to Cloud IoT Core.
+The publication callback is invoked when the Device SDK successfully publishes to OmniCore.
 This callback helps devices with low memory capacity gate the publication rate.
 The publication callback accepts a `void* data` variable that you may use to mark the specific publication that this callback is tracking.

 #### Function signature